DimitrivC/Final_Project/DESIGN.md

     Required:

 ## Calculate_Activity
-There will be a check to see if the user is logged in via Firebase: If not, she will be directed to Login_Activity.
-If she is, nothing happens so she can remain on the page.
-  Required:
+(i) The user can reach this via:
-If the user pressed the Calculate Button from Main_Activity and this was successful (that is, she fulfilled the requirements), she will be forwarded to this Activity.
+  (a) Main_Activity: if the user pressed the button with the text "Calculate!" from Main_Activity, and some requirements were met, she's directed to this Activity.
-It will be calculated what Charity @@
-  Required:
+  Required: the data with the calculations is retrieved from the intent created in Main_Acitivty in the onClick from the button with the text "Calculate!" from Main_Activity.
-(ii) She can:
+(ii) The user can:
   (1) See what the expected utility of each charity is.
-      Required: table with that content; the content is calculated.
+      Required: data from the intent from Main_Activity is taken and put in special table; table.
   (2) See what charity has the highest expected utility in a separate field.
-      Required:
+      Required: box for that content; data has to be taken from intent from Main_Activity.
   (3) If the charitiy with the highest expected utility was selected rather than inserted, there is a button she can click to direct herself to the website of the charity.
       Required: button with text "Go to the website of "insert charity name here""(xml); onClick function added to button (xml); onClick  function for button (java) containing: method for going to website of charity; finishig this activity?
 No, don't think so.
   (4) Click a button to do the calculations again.
-  (5) Log out.
-    Required:
+  (5) Click on button with text "Log out" to log out.
+    Required: button with text "Log out" (xml); onClick for that button (xml); onClick for that button (java) containing: function to log out from Firebase & redirect to Login_Activity via intent.
 (iii) Also required:
   (a) Check if the user is logged in via Firebase.
 If not, she will be directed to Login_Activity.
 If she is, nothing happens (so she remains on the page).
-    Required:
+    Required: Firebase access;
   (b) Nice background
     Required:
   (c) Title of page